park250ss/Table-Track/REPORT.md

 #### 4.6 Decision Table Testing <br />
 > Decision Table Testing <br />
+> The purpose of the decision table testing was to ensure that the ReservationManager.java is able to handle various combiniations of input and conditions when user is making a reservation
+> The test will identify and verify how different input condtions affect the system behaviour and the corresponding actions
 > - [Decision Table Test Cases](/TableTrack/tests/UtilTest.java)

 #### Figure: Decision Table Testing <br />